 When the game has finished, award the winning team with a prize.

 Follow-Up ESL Activities:

 If there is time left in class, you can use the topics that you covered in the game to practice another skill, like writing or reading.
-You could even use the prize that you rewarded as a springboard to the Five Senses ESL Writing Activity which will help improve their descriptive and creative writing skills.
+If you like, use the prize that you rewarded as a springboard to the Five Senses ESL Writing Activity.
+This will help improve their descriptive and creative writing skills.